Business Travel Management

 A hotel with security measures like a deadbolt lock, fingerprint scanning, peephole, and surveillance cameras can help you feel safer.
 Additionally, while inside the hotel room, keep your door locked at all times and lock your valuables in the hotel safe.
 Safety experts recommend avoiding staying on ground floors or lower floors, as there are more chances of getting mugged, crime risks, unwanted solicitors, and less privacy.

 If your company uses business travel management software like ITILITE to make travel arrangements, you can choose from an extensive inventory of safe hotels.
-Your travel managers can also keep track of your location to help you in case of emergencies.

 3. Dress Appropriately